simple-crypto/simple-website/vision.md

 **Goals and interest of an open implementation approach**

-We envision the main goals and the interest of the SIMPLE Foundation as follows:
+We envision the main goals and the interest of the SIMPLE-crypto Association as follows:

 * <strong><em>Preserving the integrity of open source security technologies</em></strong>.
 For this purpose, we aim to provide an infrastructure for open source cryptographic hardware and software developments and to maintain a team of expert developers with minimum operational cost.

 * <strong><em>Improving the long-term security of cryptographic implementations</em></strong>.
-Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE Foundation leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.
+Our rationale for this purpose is that over time, the continuous and public evaluation process that the SIMPLE-crypto Association leverages will lead to better confidence in the security of its open solutions than more time-constrained certifications.

 * <strong><em>Encouraging public audits</em></strong>.
 Following an established practice in cryptography and